saurabh-neo/Healthcare/readme.md

+ ## HealthCare App ##
-asas HealthCare App is a very powerful completely MVC based website developed by me, using php laravel where user patient can login into system and can enter his/her details in 2 sections named as Demographics and Medical History.
+ is a very powerful completely MVC based website developed by me, using php laravel where user patient can login into system and can enter his/her details in 2 sections named as Demographics and Medical History.
 Everything on this project is dynamic !!
  I tried to make it on a professional level hope you like it !!!